kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

     - "*.int.kyledev.co"
 {{< /highlight >}}

-Our updated ingress will look largely the same, however we'll point to our new prod `ClusterIssuer` with the annotation `cert-manager.io/cluster-issuer: letsencrypt-prod`
+Our updated ingress will look largely the same, however we'll point to our new prod `ClusterIssuer` with the annotation `cert-manager.io/cluster-issuer: letsencrypt-prod`.
+Additionally, we need to point to he new tls secret `wildcard-kyledev-tls-prod`.

 {{< highlight yaml >}}
 apiVersion: networking.k8s.io/v1